bictorv/chaosnet-bridge/doc/CONVERSE.md

 If a message arrives to a conversation whose tab is not selected, a little red dot is added to the tab label.

-If there is only one conversation, the tab header is not shown. (*Give me feedback on this?*)

 If a message arrives when the Converse window is not the focused/active window, an attempt is made to "bounce" the application icon (e.g. in the Dock, on macOS).

 The Conversation menu allows clearing the current conversation tab, removing it altogether, and removing the current destination from the destination input drop-down menu.